filecoin-project/filecoin-docs/content/en/developers/infrastructure/how-tos/run-a-local-network/index.md

     ```

 1. This command will continue to run.
 Leave this window open.
-1. For the provider node, open a new terminal window, move into the `~/lotus-devnet` directory, and export the devnnet-specific variables again with:
+1. For the storage provider node, open a new terminal window, move into the `~/lotus-devnet` directory, and export the devnnet-specific variables again with:

     ```shell
     cd ~/lotus-devnet